nicoserrano/UFOs/README.md

 - The website displays the data in the form of a well structured table with UFO's sighting date, city, state, country, shape, duration, and additional comments.
 - The website was designed using JavaScript and HTML.
 It has been well arranged and decorated using CSS and Bootstrap.
 - To navigate through its functionality, the user would need to click on the input boxes provided to the left and enter a valid text-option for the category to be filtered.
 If it does not get filtered is because the input is not valid.
 In this case, try again.
-- To come back to the original data without filters click on the top left where it says **UFO Sightings**.
+- To come back to the original dataset (without filters included) click on the top left where it says **UFO Sightings** and the HTML will get redirected.

 ## Summary